 Leave hibernation to the bears.
-These seven boots are proof that you don’t need to shiver or sacrifice sure footing in order to enjoy winter.
+These six boots are proof that you don’t need to shiver or sacrifice sure footing in order to enjoy winter.
 Our favorite cold-weather kicks boast incredible warmth for the weight, sticky-as-glue traction and user-friendly price tags, so you’re sure to wear them all season long.

 Best Overall for Women